 Eric Taylor is a Texas-based songwriter known for his stories, and the writer of the brilliant “Shameless Love,” which June covered marvelously on Against the Streams.
 Here she tackles his song “Joseph Cross” with an arrangement vastly different in tempo and choice of instrumentation than the original version with its simple acoustic folk feel.
 This version opens with the haunting sound of an accordion, opening an eerie landscape gradually enhanced by cello and soprano saxophone, creating a mystical feel appropriate to a song about the death of an old man of Native American descent.
 This is followed by Les Barker’s “Sudden Waves,” a song of stark beauty that allows June to demonstrate greater range while still maintaining perfect command of emotion in a very touching song.

-There are few things in life that can command your attention like June Tabor singing a capella.
+Few things in life can command your attention like June Tabor singing a capella.
 The first two verses of Billy Bragg’s “Rumors of War” are June-only, and the rest of the arrangement is exceptionally sparse, consisting only of a piano playing in the lowest depths of the keyboard and a rough accordion also played in a lower register.
 The war in question is WWII, but the song does not deal with battles or atrocities, but with the collateral damage to average lives and the disconnection between natural time, cultural time and wartime:

 Everything in my life that I love

 Yet the birds still sing and the church bells ring

 And the sun came up this morning